More about Barnett Newman

 Here is what Wikipedia says about Barnett Newman

-Barnett Newman (January 29, 1905 – July 4, 1970) was an American artist.
+Barnett Newman (January 29, 1905 – July 4, 1970) was an American painter.
 He has been critically regarded as one of the major figures of abstract expressionism, and one of the foremost color field painters.
 His paintings explore the sense of place that viewers experience with art and incorporate the simplest forms to emphasize this feeling.

 Check out the full Wikipedia article about Barnett Newman